 - Launch price (256GB): $849 (£849, AU$1,329)

-The iPhone 8 sets a new bar in terms of cost for Apple’s most mainstream handset, upping the price tag once again.
+The iPhone 8 set a new bar in terms of cost for Apple's most mainstream handset, as it upped its launch price tag once again.

 - Glass rear looks and feels great, and enables wireless charging